 London Tribunals may only discuss the details of a case with the appellant or authorised representative of the appellant.

 Telephone calls to this number may be recorded for training purposes, quality control and verification purposes.

 You may also contact us by writing to:

 DX: DX 324201 Nottingham 59

-Please note that our hearing centre is now shut until further notice.
+Please note that our hearing centre is currently open by appointment only.
+Please do not attend the hearing centre unless you have been invited to attend a hearing in person.
 If you are scheduled to attend a personal hearing, please see our update page for information.

 Personal hearings are held at our hearing centre at Chancery Exchange, located a short walk from Chancery Lane underground station: